 All Erlang processes have a default standard IO device.
-This device is used when no IoDevice argument is specified in the IO calls.
+This device is used when no IoDevice argument is specified in the above function calls.
 However, it is sometimes desirable to use an explicit IoDevice argument which refers to the default IO device.
 This is the case with functions that can access either a file or the default IO device.
 The atom standard_io has this special meaning.
 The following example illustrates this:

 '''

-io:read('enter>').
+27> io:read('enter>').

 enter>foo.

-{term, foo}
+{ok,foo}

-io:read(standard_io, 'enter>').
+28> io:read(standard_io, 'enter>').

 enter>bar.

-{term, bar}
+{ok,bar}

 '''